SanjidaIslamBithi/toure-and-tourisum-client/README.md

 - Can easily add/cancel a booking.

 - There is a Explore Section Where Travelers can Find All kind of Travel-trips.

+## Server-site Details:

+- Server site is deployed in Heroku.

+- All codes are well organised.

+- AddService/DeleteService for top service, explore all service page is there.

+- Comment Section's data are added,delete,updated.

+- All Data are loaded from mongoDb.

 ## Features: